 - Some countries don’t accept visa applications by mail.
 If you cannot visit the embassy in person, you can usually assign a third party to do it for you, for instance a travel agency or a relative.

 You need to have a valid passport to study at all of our destinations.
-For most of them, your passport has to be valid for a minimum of 6 months from the moment you enter the country.
-If you notice that your passport doesn’t have enough validity, make sure to renew your passport on well in advance.
-Depending on your home country, getting a new passport can take up to 6 weeks,
+For most of them, your passport has to be valid for a minimum of 6 months after the end of your semester abroad.
+If you notice that your passport doesn’t have enough validity, make sure to renew your passport well in advance.
+Depending on your home country, getting a new passport can take up to 6 weeks.

 If you’re short on time, you can get your passport quicker by using a more express service, where available.
 This service is usually more costly.
 For example, the UK’s urgent service allows you to get your passport in 1 week instead of 3+ weeks.